Boston Calling

 GOALS

-In terms of navigating the festival, the map feature displays the location poorly as it is simply a screenshot placed onto a google maps location.
-When moving the map around, the legend is stuck in one place, which forces the user to scroll back and forth between the map and key.
+• The map is a screenshot placed onto a google maps location, so when moving the map around, the legend is stuck in one place.
+This forces you to scroll back and forth between the map and key.

-As someone with allergies, it was also difficult to get a grasp as to what food options were available.
-The food vendors would often display their name, and occasionally have a brief sentence or two about the style of food they serve.
+• The food vendors would display their name, and have a sentence about the style of food they serve.
 But there was no menu shown or dietary information for any of the food vendors available.

-With this new design, I focused on highlighting each artist, who they are, what type of music they’re playing, and where users can locate them.
-Keeping in mind that many shows overlap, I wanted to also highlight the artist’s Spotify as a means for users to listen remotely to their music and support them outside of the festival.
+With this new design, I was able to put more focus on each artist, who they are, what type of music they’re playing, and where people can find them at the festival.
+Keeping in mind that many shows overlap, I decided to add a feature that links the artist’s Spotify so people can listen to their music if they miss their concert!

 Without user testing, I won’t truly know for certain if I was able to create an interface with digestible information.
 But, I have hope that one day I can develop this app and allow users to test it publicly or collaborate with the Boston Calling team to decrease the pain points that many users run into.